Dzhuneyt/az-cdk-examples/README.md

 ## ERRORS

+### Deployment

 ```
 Amazon SES account is in Sandbox.
 Verify Send-to email address or Amazon SES Account (Service: AWSCognitoIdentityProviderService; Status Code: 400; Error Code: InvalidParameterException; Request ID: ae2863a6-0c8d-4fe0-81e8-3e6e2d8906a3)
 ```

 This means that the `senderEmail` email has not been manually verified

+### Graphql test

+If you get `{ \"message\": \"Unauthorized\" }` means that the Cognito IDs are wrong in API Gateway

+We have to destroy the graphql lambda function first and then re-deploy to induce an update on the Gateway